ImagoXV/NanoASV/README.md

 NanoASV can be used with any reference fasta file.
 If you want to have a broad idea of your community taxonomy, we recommend you to use latest [Silva](https://www.arb-silva.de/)

-Download the database and put it in resources
+Download the database and put it in `./resources/`:

 ```sh
 wget https://www.arb-silva.de/fileadmin/silva_databases/release_138_2/Exports/SILVA_138.2_SSURef_tax_silva.fasta.gz -P resources/